ollyisonit/UnityGeneralInterpolation/README.md

 # Unity General Interpolation
 A Utils class that can be used to create interpolation methods or coroutines for any object.
+(See Interpolator.cs for details)

 ## Features
 - General interpolation method and coroutine that work for any object